Refrigerators generally last a long time. However, there are a few common signs that your refrigerator is dying.

 2. Constant Loud Noises

 Some noises are normal when your fridge is running.
 After all, there are many moving parts, from the motor to the compressor.
-However, if your fridge constantly omits loud noises, it’s likely a sign that something is wrong.
+However, if your fridge constantly omits loud noises, such as knocking or clicking noise, it’s likely a sign that something could be wrong with the internal components, which often cost more to replace than the fridge itself.

 3. Condensation Build Up